 Abercrombie was not the first person to suggest how the need for open spaces in London could be met.
 Nine years after the opening of the Regents Canal a visionary landscape planner named John Loudon, suggested, in an article entitled ‘Hints for Breathing Places for the Metropolis, and for Country Towns and Villages, on fixed Principles’, that the centre of London should be surrounded by concentric rings of 'country' interspersed with rings of 'town'.
 As Regents Park, Islington and Bethnal Green would have been in the country and Loudon suggested that the rings should be varied according to local circumstances it might well have been that, had the plan been carried through, the Regents Canal would have been maintained as a 'country' canal in perpetuity.
 Instead its banks became almost wholly industrialised and commercialised.
 I suppose now we can say now that they are well on their way to being residentialised but a couple of years ago the canal side area between Mile End and Limehouse was awarded the Green Flag for the quality of the green space, something to which a number of organisations have contributed.
 I think Loudon would have approved.

 The first open area is called Wennington Green.
 It is mainly used for recreation, and has an open-air gymnasium.
 On the far side, close to Grove Road, Rachel Whiteread created the controversial cast sculpture ‘House’ for which she won the 1993 Turner Prize.
 ‘House’ seemed a little forlorn to me, standing alone, the last reminder of a row of pleasant, bow fronted houses which had been built, probably with material shipped in by canal, for those with more money than usual in this part of London.
 The cast didn’t stand long as it was demolished by the local council in the following year.
 This was very controversial move but today, except for the gym equipment, there are no permanent structures in the little park although a travelling circus has been known to pitch a big top there.
 Coincidentally, the first big top travelling canvas circus tent was seen, albeit in the USA, only five years after the Regents Canal was opened.
-It is doubtful if a circus will be returning to Wennington Green anytime soon, but not because of a threat of new bombing attacks.
-Covid-19 is the danger now and until recently, at the Grove Road and Roman Road junction entrance, there were over 500 tributes by Peter Liversidge for his ‘Sign Paintings for the NHS’ project dedicated to those helping in the struggle to overcome the problems the virus was, and is, bringing.
+It is possible a circus could return to Wennington Green one day, but no public events were staged during the time of the Covid-19 lockdowns.
+However, at the Grove Road and Roman Road junction entrance, close to where House once stood, there was an unusual installation by Peter Liversidge called ‘Sign Paintings for the NHS’, which was dedicated to those helping in the struggle to overcome the problems the virus brought.
 Picture 3 shows the project in the early days.

 After passing under the curiously named Twig Folly Bridge (which actually carries Roman Road) you will see a signpost indicating you are now in the Ecology Park (4), which contains an earth covered pavilion, a wide variety of flora and fauna and a small lake.
 You have the opportunity to walk through this park as you continue towards Mile End as the path, although it meanders a little bit, will bring you back to the canal towpath.
 As you cross a wooden bridge you will, perhaps, hear the whirring of the windmill before arriving at the palm trees which stand by the side of the Palm Tree pub (5).

 Continuing towards Limehouse you will pass the premises of the Mile End Climbing Wall and then walk under a railway bridge.
 The railway line crosses Grove Road on another bridge a couple of hundred yards away and here a plaque indicates the first V1 flying bomb landed in London in 1944.
 Three years earlier the East End had been subjected to the Blitz and unexploded bombs from that air offensive are still turning up, a large one being found close to the canal in May 2007.
 There was great apprehension of the effects of bombing on London prior to the war and huge numbers of metal stretchers were produced to carry casualties.
 When the war was over these were usually scrapped, but a few are still dotted about, put to other uses.
-The one in photograph 8 is in Hackney, a few hundred yards south of the Cat and Mutton bridge.
-It serves as a climbing frame for plants.
+Sometimes they were welded together to make railings but the one in photograph 8 is in Hackney, a few hundred yards south of the Cat and Mutton bridge, where it serves as a climbing frame for plants.

 Bethnal Green to Limehouse